pavel-demin/red-pitaya-notes/md/sdr-receiver.md

 ![SDR receiver](/img/sdr-receiver-hpsdr-ddc.png)

-The I/Q data rate is configurable and four settings are available: 48, 96, 192 kSPS.
+The I/Q data rate is configurable and three settings are available: 48, 96, 192 kSPS.

 The tunable frequency range covers from 0 Hz to 490 MHz.